tale-toul/OCP4baremetalIPI/README.md

 +---------------+--------+--------------+------+
 ```

-Start a virtual BMC service for every virtual machine instance:
+Start a virtual BC service for every virtual machine instance:
 ```
 (virtualbmc) # for x in {1..3}; do vbmc start bmipi-master${x}; done